celsohlsj/gee_brazil_sv/README.md

 #### The final data layers can be accessed from the Zenodo repository: https://zenodo.org/deposit/3734980

-#### The final data layers (forest, plantations and mangroves) can also be accessed through the Toolkit Download: https://code.earthengine.google.com/8167e496056c42e9e856b324c2cbea3f?hideCode=true
+#### The final data layers (forest, plantations and mangroves) can also be accessed through the Toolkit Download by administrative boundaries (states and municipalities), watersheds, biomes, and protected areas: https://code.earthengine.google.com/8167e496056c42e9e856b324c2cbea3f?hideCode=true